scikit-learn-inria-fondation/ParisSprintJanuary2020/README.md

-# ParisSprintJanuary2020
+# Paris scikit-learn Sprint January 2020

-The January 2020 Paris scikit-learn Sprint
+will be held from January 28th to 31st 2020 at Dataiku